UBC-MDS/PyPunisher/README.md

 `RFE()` uses an external estimator that assigns weights to features and it prunes the number of features by recursively considering smaller and smaller sets of features until the desired number of features to select is eventually reached (see: [RFE](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html)).

+One characteristic of the `RFE()` class that we dislike is its requirement that the user specify the number of features to select (see the `n_features_to_select` parameter).
+An alternative approach is to stop removing features when even the least predictive feature produces a non-trivial decrease in model performance.
+We hope to allow users to define "non-trivial decrease" in our `backward_selection()` function as a parameter.